-This indicator will be considered for a re-write in 2023 to account for an Allowable Annual Cut (AAC) Partition effective December 8, 2020.
+This indicator was considered for a re-write in 2023 to account for an Allowable Annual Cut (AAC) Partition effective December 8, 2020.
 In short, two AAC partitions have been established to better ensure that harvesting is aligned with the timber profile of the economically operable land base and that the harvest of second-growth stands is at a sustainable level.
-Work on the partition is still on-going
+Work on the partition is still ongoing.
+Also, given the current IRMP work, AAC levels may be affected going forward.

-The TFL Forester is responsible for coordinating harvest volume data using the Cut Control Statements provided by the Ministry of Forests, Lands and Natural Resource Operations.
+The TFL Forester is responsible for coordinating harvest volume data using the Cut Control Statements provided by the Ministry of Forests.
 These official statements are received in the second quarter of the year following the reporting year.
 The Harvest Billing System scale reports and billed/unbilled waste volumes are used to estimate the harvested volume in the reporting year.